jinghuazhao/INF/SCALLOP_INF_I_analysis_plan.md

 ---

 <p align="center">
-Timeline for completing cohort- and ancestry-specific analyses and uploading the results for this project
+Timeline for completing cohort- and ancestry-specific analyses and uploading the results for this project<br><>br 1 October 2018

-October 1, 2018
 </p>

 ---

 ## 1. Background